What is the iCO™ Smokerlyzer®

 - Home Screen - Conduct a breath test - Review & share past results - Settings

-- Exhalation on Guide - Coaches smoker through entire exhalation process to ensure proper technique and accurate results
+- Exhalation Guide - Coaches smoker through entire exhalation process to ensure proper technique and accurate results

 - Instant Results - Result appear immediately and are automatically logged and charted